limyuzheng88/GeneralAssembly-DataScienceImmersive11-Nov19toJan20/Capstone Project/UCI Retail dataset/README.md

 # Capstone Project: End-to-End Marketing Strategy for E-commerce & Traditional Retail
 In your business, would you like to raise revenue, and cut costs?
-Here, I offer an end-to-end marketing strategy to achieve that using Data Science, by sifting out high/low-value customers, offer personalised recommendations to them, and keeping them continually engaged.
+Here, I offer an end-to-end marketing strategy to achieve that using Data Science, by sifting out high/low-value customers, offering personalised recommendations to them, and keeping them continuously engaged.
 ## Summary:

 Project encompasses: 1.
 Customer Segmentation, 2.
 Personalised product recommendations, 3.
 Email Marketing Campaign for continued customer engagement, as described below...